AmaranthYan/RayTracing/README.md

 ### Materials
 *  Fresnel-Schlick reflectance for metal
 *  Beer-Lambert absorption for dielectric
-Add ray absorption inside dielectric materials based on the Beer-Lambert law, absorption rate can be tuned on each channel of RGB to create colored dielectrics.
+Add ray absorption inside dielectric materials based on the Beer-Lambert law, absorption rate can be tuned for each channel of the RGB to create colored dielectrics.
 *  Glossy material using Cook-Torrance BRDF model
-Physically base glossy material, each part of the Cook-Torrance BRDF is chosen as follows:
+Physically based glossy material, each part of the Cook-Torrance BRDF is chosen as follows:
 F - Fresnel-Schlick
 D - GGX Trowbridge-Reitz NDF
 G - Smith GGX Disney